LanKing/binoculars-parallax-math-for-wayu/README.md

 [Русская версия](https://github.com/LanKing/binoculars-parallax-math-for-wayu/blob/master/README-RUS.md "Русская версия")

-# Had recently solved strange task for boosting up my inner mathematican 🤓
+# I had recently solved a strange task for boosting up my inner mathematican 🤓

-> My strange friend asked me to create new crazy project for him:
+> My strange friend asked me to create a new crazy project for him:
 >
-> Imagine the web page with multiple horizontal containers each has text or image content.
-Content height is bigger than container height, so user see only part of content.
-Content in containers scrolls up while web page scrolled down and vice versa.
-My friend called that "binoculars effect" 😊
+> Imagine the web page with multiple horizontal containers each having text or image content.
+Content height is bigger than the container height, so the user only see a part of the content.
+The content in the containers scrolls up while the web page is scrolled down and vice versa.
+My friend called that the "binoculars effect". 😊
 >
-> I don't know, why he needs this insane solution 🤷‍♂️, but it was really funny to create it and train myself in math.
+> I didn't know, why he needed this insane solution 🤷‍♂️, but it was really funny to create it and train myself in math.

 ## Please, see this crazy demo:
 - In browser window: https://lanking.github.io/binoculars-parallax-math-for-wayu/window.html